Chart Color Schemes

 Girrawheen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Girrawheen's population is around 10,129 as of Nov 2025.
-This reflects an increase of 1,232 people since the 2021 Census, which reported a population of 8,897 people.
-The change is inferred from the estimated resident population of 10,057 from the ABS as of June 2024 and an additional 46 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,476 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Girrawheen's growth rate of 13.8% since the 2021 census exceeded the national average (8.9%).
-Population growth for the area was primarily driven by overseas migration contributing approximately 55.7% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on AreaSearch's analysis, Girrawheen's population is around 10,179 as of Feb 2026.
+This reflects an increase of 1,282 people (14.4%) since the 2021 Census, which reported a population of 8,897 people.
+The change is inferred from the estimated resident population of 10,057 from the ABS as of June 2024 and an additional 56 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,488 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Girrawheen's 14.4% growth since the 2021 census exceeded the national average (9.9%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 55.7% of overall population gains during recent periods, although all drivers, including natural growth and interstate migration, were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate a population increase just below the median of national areas to 2041, with an expected expansion of 454 persons reflecting an overall increase of 3.8% over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the area expected to increase by 454 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 3.3% in total over the 17 years.

 Frequently Asked Questions - Population